aoijs/documentation/src/functions/usdvolume.md

 This function can change the volume of the current playing song.
 The minimum number is 0 and the highest number is what ever you want~

-> P.S. : I hope you're not thinking about earrape...

 ### Usage

 ```php